derbengale/Laplacian-Variance-Indicator/README.md

 python LVCalculator.py

-Usage
+# Usage

 Launch the application.
 Two windows will appear: a small, draggable, semi-transparent window, and another window displaying a real-time graph.
 Drag the small semi-transparent window to any area on your screen whose focus/sharpness you want to monitor.
-    Observe the real-time graph.
+Observe the real-time graph while changing the focus of your microscope or whatever.
 The plotted value indicates the focus/sharpness of the image under the window.
 Higher values mean the image is more in-focus or less blurred.